dotnet/docs-aspire/docs/fundamentals/networking-overview.md

 ## How service bindings work

-A service binding in .NET Aspire involves two components: a **service** representing an external resource your app requires (for example, a database, message queue, or API), and a **binding** that establishes a connection between your app and the service and provides necessary information.
+A service binding in .NET Aspire involves two integrations: a **service** representing an external resource your app requires (for example, a database, message queue, or API), and a **binding** that establishes a connection between your app and the service and provides necessary information.

 .NET Aspire supports two service binding types: **implicit**, automatically created based on specified launch profiles defining app behavior in different environments, and **explicit**, manually created using <xref:Aspire.Hosting.ResourceBuilderExtensions.WithEndpoint%2A>.